JuliaDynamics/DiscreteEvents.jl/docs/src/approach.md

 ## State based modeling

-Our server has three states: `Idle`, `Busy` and `End` (where *End* does nothing).
+Here our server has three states: **Idle**, **Busy** and **End** (where *End* does nothing).
 On an arrival event it resets its internal clock ``x=0`` and determines the service time ``t_s``, moves to *Busy*, *works* on its input and puts it out when service time is over.
 Then it goes back to *Idle*.
 A state transition diagram (Mealy model) of the timed automaton would look like:

 ![timed automaton](images/state.png)

+Again we have a data structure for the server (containing a state).
 We define states and events and implement a `δ` transition function with two methods.
 Thereby we dispatch on states and events.
 Since we don't implement all combinations of states and events, we may implement a fallback transition.

 ```julia
 abstract type Q end  # states